rismoney/puppet-win-cis/README.md

 Create facter facts to validate systems compliance.

-Approach: Create a facter fact that can read a CSV file for all CIS facts and create facts based on that.
+Primary Approach: Create a facter fact that can read a CSV file for all CIS facts and create facts based on that.

+Long Term Approach: Tie Facter into a SCAP xml file as described (http://csrc.nist.gov/publications/nistpubs/800-126/sp800-126.pdf)[here]
+The technical_mechanism element details the approach and settings.
+This is designed to be machine parseable and would fit nicely into facter.

 Status:
-- [x] created factstub generator
+- [x] created factstub generator for testing (not required)
 - [x] sample keys.csv file
 - [x] cisfacts rspec testing
 - [ ] true windows confinement (reports n/a on non-windows)